 Nichele M. Moses

-Nichele M. Moses is the human resources manager in the Office of Enrollment Management, working closely with the associate vice president on human resource strategy; diversity, equity, and inclusion efforts; organizational development; and initiative implementation.
+Nichele M. Moses is the Director of Human Resources in the Office of Enrollment Management, working closely with the Vice Provost of Enrollment Management on human resource strategy; diversity, equity, and inclusion efforts; organizational development; and initiative implementation.
 Prior to her current role, Moses served as human resources business partner for the University of Michigan Health System supporting surgical services and the medical school.
 Before arriving at U-M, she held a similar role at Western Michigan University in Kalamazoo where she partnered with a new associate provost hired to oversee enrollment management across the state.